Consulting staff: guidance

 Planning a consultation

-Consultation must take place before you make decisions, as it requires you to take account of and listen to the views of employees.
+Consultation must take place before you make certain changes.
+A consultation means that you seek, consider, and listen to employees' views before making a decision.

 It's helpful to: